 Lightly tin only ONE of the two pads on the board.
 With tweezers, lay the part down on the board, and heat up the lead over the tinned pad until the solder flows.
 Wait a few more seconds, then remove the heat, holding the part there until the solder cools for a few seconds.
 Let it cool for another 10 seconds, then carefully solder the other pad, being careful not to use too much heat.
-You don't need a ton of solder, just enough to make sure that the part is bonded to the pad.
 Once the solder starts to flow, remove the heat and let the joint cool.
 If you keep the heat on too long, you may heat up the part enough so that both joints melt and the part is likely to lift off the board when you remove your iron.
 It might also "tombstone", that is, lay on end due to the previously-soldered joint melting.
 If this happens, just heat up the joint, remove the part with your tweezers, and try again.